- 1 Snap caps vs Dummy Rounds, why use them?

 Dry practice is taught at Front Sight Firearms Training Institute among other firearms training schools.
 It not only improves muscle memory and hones skills, but save on ammo as well!

-Dummy rounds are fake ammunition that you can load into your gun to practice shooting, malfunction drills, tactical and emergency reloading, etc. They look just like real ammo in shape and size, but are generally orange or blue or some other color that indicates they are not live ammunition.
+Dummy rounds are fake, or “dummy” ammunition that you can load into your gun to practice loading and unloading, malfunction drills, tactical and emergency reloading, etc. They look just like real ammo in shape and size, but are generally orange or blue or some other color that indicates they are not live ammunition.
 They are inert, having no primer and no powder in them which make them completely safe for use when you are not at the range.

 The word “snap cap” is a generic trademark of the fake cartridge that was originally made by the American firearm accessory brand, A-Zoom®.
-As such, the words “snap cap” and “dummy round” mean the same thing as far as this article is concerned.
+The term “snap cap” is used for any inert ammunition that is designed to allow the gun to “dry fire” without damage to the gun.

 Dummy rounds are designed to have the same dimensions as real ammunition so that they fit in the gun properly and can simulate the functions of the gun, other than the “BANG” part!